Pat St. John: Post WNEW career

 April 9, 2013 marked St. John's 40th anniversary on New York radio, making him New York's longest-running air personality.

 In March 2015, St. John announced that he was leaving WCBS-FM and that he and his wife were moving to California to be closer to their grandson.
 He aired his final show on April 12, 2015.

+As of October 2023, he had already spent 25+ years working in satellite radio, starting with the CD Radio network in October 1998; that company later evolved into SiriusXM after a merger with former rival XM.
+During those years, he has been heard on such channels as "60s Vibrations", "The Vault", Deep Tracks, and "Sirius Blues" (where he was also the channel's format manager and program director).
+In 2023, he can be heard regularly on '60s Gold (formerly '60s on 6) classic rock.

+He has also been the voice of Metropolitan Opera Radio on the service, further showing his versatility.
+St. John was also chosen to announce system-wide that Howard Stern would be joining Sirius.